-Using on-road objects, we can define situations describing different traffic behaviors such as reckless driving, reckless overtakes, normal overtakes and turning left and right in crossings.
-All of these situations are described using chronicles, which are represented by simple temporal constraint networks where events are represented with nodes and temporal constraints are attached to edges between nodes.
-The chronicles are recognized online by a chronicle recognition engine.
+Using on-road objects, we can define situations describing different traffic behavior such as reckless driving, reckless overtakes, normal overtakes and turning left and right in crossings.
+All of these situations are described using chronicles, which are represented by temporal constraint networks where events are represented with nodes and temporal constraints are attached to edges between nodes.
+The chronicles can then be recognized online by a chronicle recognition engine.